Loding Loading ...

 Trend

-The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) seeks to track the performance of an index comprising U.S. dollar-denominated investment-grade corporate bonds.
+The iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD) aims to mirror the performance of an index composed of U.S. dollar-denominated investment-grade corporate bonds.
 It provides investors with exposure to the high-quality segment of the corporate bond market, offering broad diversification across various sectors, maturities, and credit ratings.
 With a low expense ratio of 0.14% and strong liquidity, LQD is an attractive option for those seeking income and stability in the fixed-income space.
-The fund has delivered one-year returns of 2.65%.
-The ETF has a 12-month dividend yield of 4.42%.
+The fund has delivered one-year returns of 6.63%.
+The ETF has a 12-month dividend yield of 4.33%.
 It carries moderate interest rate risk and low credit risk, with the majority of its holdings rated A or higher by major credit rating agencies.
 LQD is an excellent choice for investors seeking a reliable and well-diversified investment in the investment-grade corporate bond market.

 Readmoreless